DR.SGX: Hardening SGX Enclaves against Cache Attacks with Data Location Randomization: Performance Evaluation

+\paragraph{Memory overhead.} The memory overhead of \abbrev is mainly due to (1) heap randomization and (2) stack randomization.
+For the heap randomization two memory areas as large as the heap need to be reserved while the re-randomization is in progress.
+In our evaluations the heap size was set to values between $512$~KB and $4$~MB.
+Whenever the re-randomization is ongoing an additional $100\%$ for the heap size is required.
+Stack randomization is based on providing $n$ variants for each function.
+This increases the memory required for the code by factor $n$.
+We chose $n=10$, thus the overhead is $10\times$.
+The size of the stack itself does not increase.
+For each invocation at run time only one of the function variants is used, i.e., the number of stack frames to be stored on the stack does not increase.

+\paragraph{Runtime overhead of \abbrev modifications.} We evaluated \abbrev with different subsets of its components active.
+To get a better understanding of the impact \abbrev's individual components we ran all benchmarks multiple times activating one more components for every repetition.
+A breakdown of each component's overhead is shown in \Cref{fig:pe-part}.

-To understand the impact of the various components of \abbrev, we ran the benchmark multiple times with a subset of the components (see \Cref{sec:impl}).
-We first tested moving bigger allocations from the stack to the heap, i.e., replacing allocations on the stack bigger than $63$~bytes with calls to \texttt{malloc}.
-We measured a negligible overhead well below $1\%$ (\emph{Stack $\to$ Heap} in \Cref{fig:pe-c}).
+We first tested our mechanism to move large stack allocations to the heap, i.e., replacing allocations on the stack larger than $63$~bytes with calls to \texttt{malloc}.
+We measured a negligible overhead well below $1\%$, which is too small to be visible in \Cref{fig:pe-part}.
 Then, we tested the instrumentation of reads and writes (LLVM instruction \texttt{getelementptr}).
-In \abbrev, instances of that instruction are followed by calls to our permutation function, unless the argument to the instruction is on the stack.
-In this test, the permutation function returns its parameter immediately, so the overhead reflects the impact of the instrumentation alone.
-We measured overheads between 0 and $96\%$, with a geometric mean of $40\%$ (\emph{GEP inst.} in \Cref{fig:pe-c}).
-Finally, we tested the whole system (without any forced cache miss threshold).
-We chose a value of $0.5$ for the re-randomization probability $p$.
-Overheads range between $0.36\times$ and $19.68\times$, with a geometric mean of $3.39\times$.
-The benchmarks \emph{Assign} and \emph{LU} have the biggest overheads, $16.22\times$ and $19.68\times$ respectively, due to high miss rate in our permutation cache.
-Those benchmarks have a cache miss rate above $1$~time every thousand CPU cycles, while the other benchmarks have an average cache miss rate of $0.12$ times every thousand CPU cycles.
+In \abbrev, instances of this instruction are followed by a call to our permutation function, unless the argument to the instruction is on the stack.
+In this test, the identity permutation function was used, which returns immediately.
+Therefore overhead reflects the impact of the instrumentation alone.
+We measured overheads between 0 and ${102}\%$, with a geometric mean of ${39}\%$ (\emph{GEP instr.} in \Cref{fig:pe-part}).
+Next, we added our stack randomization using function duplication.
+The geometric mean of the additional overhead is $46\%$, while the maximum is $135\%$ (\emph{Function 10$\times$} in \Cref{fig:pe-part}).
+Finally, we tested our complete system (without periodic re-randomization).
+Overheads range between $0.39\times$ and $12.77\times$, with a geometric mean of $4.36\times$.
+The benchmarks \emph{Assign} and \emph{LU} have the biggest overheads, $10.56\times$ and $12.77\times$ respectively, due to high miss rates in our permutation buffer (their miss rates are $\sim 13\times$ higher).